llorllale/llorllale.github.io/_posts/2023-03-07-k8s-cluster-network.md

 <br/>

-> This article is a bit heavy-handed on annotations, command-line instructions, and pointers to implementations in
+> This article is long and a bit heavy-handed on annotations, command-line instructions, and pointers to implementations in
 > Kubernetes and associated components.
 There are dozens of footnotes.
 We are diving into fairly deep waters here.
 > I tried my best to keep a coherent flow going.
 {: .prompt-warning }